 2020/2021

-Strengthened Clincal and Industry Experience, Obtained FDA 510(k) Clearance
+Strengthened Clinical and Industry Experience, Obtained FDA 510(k) Clearance

 Indication for Use: “The Surgimatix Absorbable Fixation System is indicated for the approximation of soft tissue and fixation of surgical mesh to tissues during open or laparoscopic surgical procedures, such as hernia repair.”